 Find information about this year's Columbus Day Parade in New York, find more Columbus Day 2014 events, and see photos of the pageantry from previous years.

 Capra, Scorsese, Cuomo, Snooki: We love our Italian Americans.
 Every October since 1929, we get to celebrate them on the anniversary of Christopher Columbus’s greatest discovery—America (more or less).
-This year’s Columbus Day Parade, on October 8, will feature Italian-music performers and the sounds of "Il Canto degli Italiani," the Italian national anthem.
-At least 2,000 participants are expected to march along Fifth Avenue, but each year more than a million people actually come to cheer.
-And if you’re not much of a walker, opt for a close look at a statue of Columbus, reclining on Tatzu Nishi's comfy couches at the top of the Columbus Circle monument or celebrate by ordering a plate of spaghetti at one of the best Italian restaurants in New York.
+This year’s Columbus Day Parade, on October 13, will feature Italian-music performers and the sounds of "Il Canto degli Italiani," the Italian national anthem.
+At least 35,000 participants are expected to march along Fifth Avenue on Columbus Day 2014, but each year more than a million people actually come to cheer.
+And if you’re not much of a walker, opt for a glimpse at the statue of Columbus at the top of the Columbus Circle monument or celebrate by ordering a plate of spaghetti at one of the best Italian restaurants in New York.

 - Critics choice